 Dolphins Aren't Vegans

-... is my unpublished novel for the youngest Young Adults (11- to 14-year-olds).
-It's a crush-com (a junior rom-com) and a mystery with a splash of magic realism.
+... is my unpublished novel for Young Adults.
+It's a crush-com (junior rom-com) and mystery with a splash of magic realism.

 This work is inspired by the scenery and sub-cultures of my childhood, which I spent failing to fit in on the north coast of NSW.
 I can’t surf, I don’t tan, I’m skeptical about auras, and the only yoga pose I’ve mastered is corpse position.
 I encountered several dolphins as a teenager, but none of them ever hassled me for junk food or helped me to conquer personal demons through tough love.
 The character of Daz is my subversive response to the romantic idealisation of dolphins that still pervades the culture of coastal towns like Byron Bay.

 The manuscript is complete at 44,000 words.
 If you're an agent or publisher who'd like to see it, please get in touch.